Measles Titer FAQ

 The measles titer, also known as a measles test or a rubeola titer test, checks the measles antibody blood level.
 The measles blood titer is an important test required by healthcare organizations and schools to prove immunity to measles.

 The measles titer test checks for the presence of IgG antibodies to measles in the blood.
 Measles IgG antibodies are made by the immune system if one has been exposed to measles in the past (either by prior vaccination or an actual measles infection).
-One is considered "immune" to measles if one has an adequate level of measles IgG antibodies measurable using the measles titer.
+One is considered "immune" to measles if one has an adequate level of measles IgG antibodies measurable through a measles blood test.
 In the United States, most people will have received the mumps, measles and rubella (MMR) vaccine series as part of their routine childhood vaccines which typically confers immunity to measles.

 Measles Titer Results - Interpretation

-To evaluate a measles lab report, one simply compares their measles IgG antibody result against the reference range provided to determine whether measles immunity is present.
-In the sample report we have provided, the measles antibody result reported is 3.30 and a positive result (i.e. immunity) is a level > or = 1.10.
+Our measles titer is a quantitative measles IgG blood test.
+In other words, the measles antibody level will be reported as a numerical value which is considered the gold standard.
+To evaluate a measles lab report, one simply compares their measles IgG antibody result against the reference range provided in the measles lab report to determine whether measles immunity is present.
+In the sample report we have provided, the measles antibody result reported is 3.30 and a positive result is considered to be a level > or = 1.10, thereby suggesting measles immunity.
 If the measles antibody level was in the negative or equivocal ranges, it would suggest that the person is not immune to measles.
 Because an isolated measles vaccine no longer exists in the US, this person would need to receive the MMR vaccine series again, even if already immune to mumps and/or rubella.